 Step 4.
 Prepare and Register for Standardized Tests

-Depending on the requirements you can meet, you can make the list of your chosen universities shorter at this step.
-Make sure to have a few universities of different levels of competitiveness on your list.
-That way, you can stand a high chance of being selected at a university of your choice in the U.S.
+Depending on the requirements you can meet, you can make your list of chosen universities shorter at this step.
+Make sure to include universities with different levels of competitiveness.
+This can improve your chances of receiving an admission offer from an institution that meets your needs.

 Step 5.
 Fill Out Your Application Form